IsoldeGlissenaar/brownsnoteboard/README.md

 We have been lucky to have Viola and Tamsin who organized PGR social events last year.
 This position is now open for anyone who enjoys organizing parties and social events.
 This is for example summer party, Christmas party and casual meet-ups.
 Please let us know if you are interested.

-## More info.
+## More information

-If you are looking for something else, try to have a look at the [PGR sharepoint site.](https://uob.sharepoint.com/teams/grp-ggy-postgrad/Shared%20Documents/Forms/AllItems.aspx).
+If you are looking for some other information, try to have a look at the [PGR sharepoint site.](https://uob.sharepoint.com/teams/grp-ggy-postgrad/Shared%20Documents/Forms/AllItems.aspx).
 You can find there PGR handbook, Training resources, list of HPT opportunities, notes from SSL meetings and more.
+If you can't find what you are looking for, ask your buddy, our PGR reps or your supervisor.

 *Your PGR Reps*
 * *Claude - claude.derijke-thomas@bristol.ac.uk*